-If you truly want to design an powerful onboarding process that drives retention and performance, the new employee onboarding process is simply the first step in that journey.
+If you want to design a powerful onboarding process that drives retention and performance, the new employee onboarding process is simply the first step.

-A key to this is to understand what are the 4 phases of onboarding?
+A key to this is to understand the 4 phases of onboarding.

-Ninety days is not a long time and the demand for new workers is just insatiable, and the labour markets are becoming tighter.
+Ninety days is not a long time, and the demand for new workers is just insatiable, and the labor markets are becoming tighter.
 Finding the right person for the job, nonetheless, is crucial.

-Even more important once you have found the right person is to provide them with a great onboarding experience to keep them engaged and productive as they tackle their new role.
+Once you have found the right person, it is more important to provide them with a great onboarding experience to keep them engaged and productive as they tackle their new role.

 Table of contents